Buy the Dewey Chronicles Reader e-book to read about the adventures of the legendary country hick! It’s just 99 cents!

 The letter threatened to counter-sue Dewey’s ex-wife and tie up the divorce in court for years.
 The lawyer reasoned that the legal fees eventually would be more than the value of the farm.
 So, they withdrew the claim and settled the divorce.

 Dewey’s whereabouts after about 1957 are a mystery.
 There have been reports of an individual strongly resembling Dewey appearing in the 2010s.
-There is an urban legend that Dewey’s brother, Huey, a government scientist, invented a time machine.
+There is an urban legend that Dewey’s brother, Huey, a government scientist, built a time machine.
 In the 2010s, Dewey’s distant cousin Tim has been known to tell stories of Dewey’s 21st century activities.